openstack-infra/nodepool/doc/source/configuration.rst

 Precise node added to the target system, two additional nodes will be created and associated with it.

-The script specified by `ready-script` (which is expected to be in `/opt/nodepool-scripts` along with the setup script) can be used to perform any last minute changes to a node after it has been launched but before it is put in the READY state to receive jobs.
-In particular, it can read the files in /etc/nodepool to perform multi-node related setup.
+A script specified by `ready-script` can be used to perform any last minute changes to a node after it has been launched but before it is put in the READY state to receive jobs.
+For more information, see :ref:`scripts`.

-Those files include:

-**/etc/nodepool/role**
-  Either the string ``primary`` or ``sub`` indicating whether this node is the primary (the node added to the target and which will run the job), or a sub-node.
-**/etc/nodepool/primary_node**
-  The IP address of the primary node.
-**/etc/nodepool/sub_nodes**
-  The IP addresses of the sub nodes, one on each line.
-**/etc/nodepool/id_rsa**
-  An OpenSSH private key generated specifically for this node group.
-**/etc/nodepool/id_rsa.pub**
-  The corresponding public key.

 providers
 ---------